veevo/dev/content/vices/obsession.md

 ## Message from a spiritual Mentor
-The spiritual mentor [Joanna de Angelis](/bio/joanna-de-angelis) teaches us on the book “Joana de Angelis Responde”, psicografia de Divaldo Franco, capítulo 14:
+The spiritual mentor [Joanna de Angelis](/bio/joanna-de-angelis) teaches us on the book “Joana de Angelis Answers”, psichographed by [Divaldo Franco](/bio/divaldo-franco), chapter 14:

 > "In addition to merely psychophysiological conjunctures, it is worth considering that,
 > in all vicious dependence, there is always a lancinante obsessive force,